glenfish/keyback-affiliate/src/pages/aff-terms.md

 ## Notice

-All notices given by you to us must be given to Keyback at admin@keyback.io.
+All notices given by you to us must be given to Keyback at admin<!-- dsadasdasdasda -->@keyback.io.
 We may give notice to you at the e-mail address you provided to us when registering.
 Notice will be deemed received and properly served 24 hours after an e-mail is sent.
 In proving the service of any notice, it will be sufficient to prove in the case of an e-mail, that such e-mail was sent to the specified e-mail address of the addressee.

 ## Events outside our control